FOR IMMEDIATE RELEASE

 59th Cherry Blossom Festival Announces New Queen and Court

-This evening, the Honolulu Japanese Junior Chamber of Commerce and the Cherry Blossom Festival crowned the new 61st Cherry Blossom Queen and Court at its annual Festival Ball and coronation ceremony at the Hawai‘i Convention Center.
-For the 15 Queen Contestants, Festival Ball is the culmination of seven months of cultural and professional development classes that include Japanese history and business etiquette, bon dance, aikido, taiko, speech and pageant training, and more.
+Honolulu, Hawai‘i – This evening, the Honolulu Japanese Junior Chamber of Commerce and the Cherry Blossom Festival crowned the new 59th Cherry Blossom Queen and Court at its annual Festival Ball and coronation ceremony at the Hawai‘i Theatre.
+The Cherry Blossom Festival is one of the longest continually running festivals in the State of Hawai‘i, which celebrates Japanese culture and heritage.

 Highlights of the evening included:

-- Western Phase – Contestants delivered one-minute speeches in evening gowns from Casablanca Bridal & Formals.
+- Western Phase – contestants delivered one-minute speeches in evening gowns sponsored by Casablanca Bridal & Formals